ridwansswnto/devops-learn-python/README.md

 - Banyak minum, jangan sampai kita dehidrasi apa lagi depresi karena code
 - listen to your brain
 - Rasakan sesuatu, jadikan sesuatu yang dipelajari menjadi hal yang menarik untuk di telaah lebih dalam
 - Terakhirr !!!
 Write a lot of code.
-Yeah
+Yeahg

 ### How to use this repo
 - Read per folder chapter, after that take 15 minutes for review what we create so far